paulelliott/fabrication/README.markdown

     Fabricate(:person) do
       ssn { Fabricate.sequence :ssn, 111111111 }
-      email { Fabricate.sequence :email { |i| "user#{i}@example.com" } }
+      email { Fabricate.sequence(:email) { |i| "user#{i}@example.com" } }
     end

 ### Contributing ###

 I (paulelliott) am actively maintaining this project.
-If you would like contribute, please fork the project, make your changes on a feature branch, and submit a pull request.
+If you would like to contribute, please fork the project, make your changes on a feature branch, and submit a pull request.

 To run rake successfully: